Chapter 2 of Interpersonal Perception: The Foundation of Social Relationships and Table 5.1 on page 119 and 5.2 on page and 123.

 Assimilation is less for more observable traits (e.g., Extroversion), especially when they are highly evaluative (Kenny & West, 2010).

 Assimilation appears to decline with increasing familiarity, which is consistent with view that the perceiver effect represents a guess of what others are like.
 For first impressions, the percentage of perceiver variance is .32, it declines to .28 after spending a bit of time with the target, and is .22 when the perceiver is very familiar with the target.
 For liking judgments, assimilation may in fact increase due to changes in how much the person likes being in the group.

 Assimilation tends to be greater for judgment of members of out-groups than it is for in-groups (Boldry & Kashy, 1999).
 Assimilation is greater in computer-mediated interactions and in groups more than one-on-one interactions.

-There is some evidence that the perceiver effect is related to gender (Winquist, Mohr, & Kenny, 1998 ).
+There is evidence that the perceiver effect is related to gender (Winquist, Mohr, & Kenny, 1998).
 Also it has been shown the perceiver effects are greater those who are securely attached, not depressed, and not narcissistic.
 All of these effects are rather small, correlations of no more than .20.

-Both Wood and colleagues (2010) and Srivastava and colleagues (2010) have found that the perciever effect is strongly correlated across the Big Five.
-Most, but not all of that covariation is determined by positivity: Some perceivers genrally see targets positively and others genrerally see targets negatively.
-In part this reflects more of tendency to like members of the particular group being judged, not a general tendency to like members of all groups.
+Both Wood and colleagues (2010) and Srivastava and colleagues (2010) have found that the perceiver effect is strongly correlated across the Big Five.
+Most, but not all of that covariation is determined by positivity: Some perceivers generally see targets positively and others generally see them negatively.
+In part, this reflects more of tendency to like members of the particular group being judged, not a general tendency to like members of all groups.
 Moreover, there are some reasons to believe part of the positivity effect reflects one's transient mood.

 Srivastava and colleagues (2010) and Rau and colleagues (2021) also find evidence for a relatively weak acquiescence effect or the tendency to give high (or low ratings) to all targets.

-Assimilation tends to be fairly stable over time.
+Perceiver effects tend to be fairly stable over time.
 Several studies show increasing consistency over time and Wood and colleagues found a one-year stability of .69.
 For shorter intervals once perceivers get to know the targets the stabilities can be as high as .80.
 However, the evidence, as reviewed by Kenny (1994), judgments made at zero acquaintance show much lower levels of stability of .64 and attraction judgments show lower stability.